 Connect and build a rapport

 You’re an intern, yes, but everyone in your department should know you and what work you do.
 Go over and talk to as many colleagues as much as you can, enquire and get information on different job profiles, take interest in their job responsibilities ad ask them many questions.

 Give it your all

 This a trial run for you, remember.
 The company has hired you because they think you’re a potential resource for them.
 You need to prove your mettle and work hard.
 Responsibilities that are difficult to understand and worked upon, can be clarified with your mentors; ask questions as many times as you want.

 Constructive feedback is very essential to let you understand where you’re falling short.
 Ask your supervisor for a weekly discussion on your tasks’ performance and ask about areas where you can keep improving.
 This brings your hard work to the supervisor’s notice.

 Put in a word

 Compile all your achievements till date (keep a note of them, time and again since your supervisor won’t remember everything).
 Remember to thank your supervisor for their guidance and support always.
 Then, most importantly, put in a word expressing your desire in joining the company full-time and ask about the opportunities.
 Always follow up with an email, as well.

 SAMPLE EMAIL TEMPLATE:

-It has been a great journey overall with the organisation and I am eternally grateful to you for providing me with this opportunity.
+It has been a great journey overall with the organization and I am eternally grateful to you for providing me with this opportunity.
 I have undergone holistic development and I’ve gathered more knowledge than I ever could.
 I am really thankful to you for the timely guidance and support you provided me.

-I would love to explore any potential opportunities with the organisation for full-time roles available in (your internship role).
+I would love to explore any potential opportunities with the organization for full-time roles available in (your internship role).
 It would be great if you could consider me worthy for the above.
 I hope to develop my skills further and learn more under your supervision and will be honoured if you acknowledge my request.

 Hope to get in touch regarding this, really soon.
-Thank you, once again!